| Description | This article describes the behavior behind the out-of-sync issue due to 'vpn.certificate.ca' on an HA cluster. |

 diagnose sys ha checksum recalculate

-The output of the below commands on both members of the cluster (primary/secondary) would be needed to further troubleshoot the issue with the TAC team:
+If these steps do not resolve the issue, open a ticket with the TAC support team.
+The output of the commands below from both members of the cluster (primary/secondary) will be necessary to further troubleshoot the issue with the TAC team: